RULES & GUIDANCE

 Check the elections website or see the Deputy Returning Officer for exact times voting will be open.

-Any student who wants to make a complaint about the elections must do so in writing to the Deputy Returning Officer before the close of voting.
+Any student who wants to make a complaint about the elections must do so using the complaints form to the Deputy Returning Officer before the close of voting.

 The Single Transferable Vote (STV) method will apply.
 The Electoral Reform Society www.electoral-reform.org.uk has a useful guide to STV.
 Re-Open Nominations will be used for all Student Union positions.